joshkunz/ashuffle/readme.md

    -h,-?,--help  Display this help message.
    -f,--file     Use MPD URI's found in 'file' instead of using the entire MPD
                  library.
 You can supply `-` instead of a filename to retrive URI's from standard in.
-This can be used to pipe song URI's from another program into ashuffle.
+This can be used to shuffle over songs piped in from an external matching program.
 See included `readme.md` file for PATTERN syntax.
 ```